How much electricity does a high-frequency electromagnetic boiler with energy storage require

 - How much electricity can cape town s energy storage battery container store

-- How will the energy storage electricity landscape develop in the future
+- How to receive the energy storage electricity subsidy